matt-wombat/opensap-hana7/README.md

 # Prerequisites

+First and most important is to activate the HXE tenant database in XS Advanced Cockpit and map it to Organization HANAexpress and Space development with default option.

 In order to build the repository the following prerequisites for exercise 2.6 and 2.8 need to be met:

 See install-all-prerequisites.txt